PhaserEditor2D/PhaserEditor/docs/jseditor.rst

 Drawbacks:

 Note in the proposals you see types like ``Phaser_Game`` or ``Phaser_Sprite``, etc..
 It happens because JSDT does not understand the concept of namespaces, so we had to tweak the editor to simulate namespaces.
-This means that you can auto-complete ``Phaser.Sprite`` but also ``Phaser_Sprite``, however the last one is not valid in Phaser.
-We are working on replace the JSDT inference engine for a more accurate tool based on the Language Server Protocol of Microsoft.
+This means that you can auto-complete ``Phaser.Sprite`` but also ``Phaser_Sprite``, however, the last one is not valid in Phaser.
+We are working on replacing the JSDT inference engine for a more accurate tool based on the Language Server Protocol of Microsoft.

 Type annotation on a var declaration
 ====================================